dlt-hub/dlt/docs/website/docs/examples/chess_production/index.md

 import Header from '../_examples-header.md';

 <Header
-    intro="In this tutorial, you will learn how to investigate and track your loads." slug="chess_production"
+    intro="In this tutorial, you will learn how to investigate, track, retry and test your loads." slug="chess_production"
     run_file="chess" />